Donating Archival Records to AJHS

 Please note the following important exclusions to our collecting policy:

-AJHS does not accept the following items:
+AJHS does not accept:

 - Items which duplicate existing materials in either its library or archives holdings

 - Textiles or clothing, including military uniforms

 - Vinyl LPs

 - Religious items, responsa, prayer books, or Bar/Bat Mitzvah certificates and/or books

 - Passports or immigration papers, unless they are part of a larger collection of personal documents.